Pac-12 Conference: Former affiliate members

+Membership timeline

+The Pac-12 claims the PCC's history as its own.
+Not only did it maintain the automatic bid from the Rose Bowl inherited from the PCC, but the eight largest schools in the old PCC all eventually joined the new league.
+However, the old PCC operated under a separate charter.

+The Pac-12 is one of the founding members of the Mountain Pacific Sports Federation (MPSF), a conference organized to provide competition in non-revenue Olympic sports.
+All-Pac-12 members participate in at least one MPSF sport (men's and women's indoor track and field both actually have enough participating Pac-12 schools for the conference to sponsor a championship, but the Pac-12 has opted not to do so).
+For certain sports, the Pac-12 admits certain schools as associate members.

 History

 Pacific Coast Conference

-The roots of the Pac-12 Conference go back to December 2, 1915, when the Pacific Coast Conference (PCC) was founded at a meeting at the Imperial Hotel in Portland, Oregon.
+The roots of the Pac-12 Conference go back to December 2, 1915, when the Pacific Coast Conference (PCC) was founded at the Imperial Hotel in Portland, Oregon, during the annual meeting of the Northwest Conference schools.
 Charter members were the University of California (now University of California, Berkeley), University of Washington, University of Oregon, and Oregon Agricultural College (now Oregon State University).
+An official of Stanford University also attended the meeting but declined to join right away because, unlike the other schools, it was not going to sponsor a football team in the coming year and it was not willing to prohibit freshmen from competing in sports.
 The PCC began play in 1916.

 One year later, Washington State College (now Washington State University) joined the league, followed by Stanford University in 1918.

 In 1922, the PCC expanded to eight teams with the admission of USC and Idaho.
 Montana joined the Conference in 1924, and in 1928, the PCC grew to 10 members with the addition of UCLA.

-For many years, the conference split into two divisions for basketball and baseball – a Southern Division comprising the four California schools and a Northern Division comprising the six schools in the Pacific Northwest.
+For many years, the conference split into two divisions for basketball and baseball—a Southern Division comprising the four California schools and a Northern Division comprising the six schools in the Pacific Northwest.

 In 1950, Montana departed to join the Mountain States Conference.
 The PCC continued as a nine-team league through June 1959.